CoalMining/gdbLearning/valgrindLearning/readme.md

 	return 0;
 }
 ```
 What this basically does is creates a smart pointer pointing to object inside the function.
 Destructor to it is called whenever we leave the function.
 So there is not point in pointing to that object by a normal pointer.
 So the best idea would be to make a copy.
+Similar is the case for shared_ptr also.